 Henry Clay Dennison

-The Socialist Workers Party candidate for governor in 2020 has put his name in for Seattle's top post.
+The Socialist Workers Party candidate for governor in 2020 put his name in early for Seattle's top post.
 Dennison is a rail worker and member of the SMART-TD union; he's also worked as a coal miner in Alabama and West Virginia.

 Dennison strives to unify the working class against racism and police violence, in defense of women’s right to choose abortion, and in support of immigrant workers in the U.S. He backs worker demands in response to what his party views as the crisis of capitalism.